Document Attestation - The Definitive Guide (2023)

 STEP 1: Preparing Your Document

-In some instances, Global Affairs Canada requires that the document is translated and notarized before you submit it to them.
+In some instances, Global Affairs Canada and provincial authorities require that the document is translated and notarized before you submit it to them.

 Translating your documents